 - Bon Odori — Obon Dance Festivals.
 Bon Odori (盆踊り) is a must-see celebration welcoming the spirits of ancestors.
 You’ll find throngs of revelers and dancers in traditional garb in the streets moving to the beat of taiko drums.
 The dances vary by region and make for a lively evening of entertainment.

-Do keep in mind you’ll be among the nearly 30,000 other people in attendance.
+Do keep in mind that you’ll be among the nearly 30,000 other people in attendance.
 It may be crowded, but at least you’ll have plenty of chances to speak more Japanese.

 Learn about Japan with Go Go Nihon

 We hope you now have an answer to the question, what is Obon?
-Read more traditional holidays like Obon, Japanese culture, and society on our blog, and follow us on Instagram, TikTok, and Facebook.
+Read about more traditional holidays like Obon, Japanese culture, and society on our blog, and follow us on Instagram, TikTok, and Facebook.